raml-org/raml-spec/versions/raml-10/raml-10.md

 | Facet | Description |
 |:--------|:------------|
 | pattern? | Regular expression that this string SHOULD match.
+The value of this keyword MUST be a string.
+This string SHOULD be a valid regular expression, according to the [ECMA 262](https://www.ecma-international.org/ecma-262/5.1/#sec-7.8.5) regular expression dialect.
+A string instance is considered valid if the regular expression matches the instance successfully.
 | minLength? | Minimum length of the string.
 Value MUST be equal to or greater than 0.<br /><br />**Default:** `0`
 | maxLength? | Maximum length of the string.
 Value MUST be equal to or greater than 0.<br /><br />**Default:** `2147483647`